TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 #### Expression and statement

 A Go file consists of expressions and statements for the computer to read, parse, and execute instructions.
-Here is a comparison between expression and statement.
+Here is a comparison between the expression and statement.

-Feature | Expression | Statement
+ | Expression | Statement
 - | - | -
-Purpose | To produce data. | To execute an instruction.
-Value returning | Yes | No
+Purpose | To produce data | To execute an instruction Value returning | Yes | No
 Examples | `5; a + b; len(array)` | `x = 5; if ... else ...; for ...; return value; import "fmt"; i++`